Imetomi/Backtestify/README.md

 ## Implemented Features

-1. Placing long and short postiions in a simple way.
+1. Placing long and short positions in a simple way.
 2. Take profit and stop loss.
 3. Leverage
 4. Plotting strategy results and account balance history.